 You shouldn’t anticipate your will to serve as a POA.
 A will specifies how your property will be distributed after your demise, whereas a POA is concerned with decisions made during your lifetime.
 You can, though, have both a living will and a healthcare POA.

-Choosing someone to retain your power of attorney and stating that it will operate even if you become incapable, guarantees that you have a strategy in place for managing your financial and personal affairs in the event you become unable to do so.
+Choosing someone to retain your Business Power of Attorney and stating that it will operate even if you become incapable, guarantees that you have a strategy in place for managing your financial and personal affairs in the event you become unable to do so.
 This allows you more control over how that process is handled if the need arises in the future.
 Your POA should remain viable even if you move to another place; although, the American Bar Association suggests that you use this opportunity to amend your power of attorney.
 The power of attorney becomes ineffective on your death